Welcome to our TNR resource page!

 At The Spay & Neuter Center of New Jersey we practice ear tipping of our feral cat patients.
 This is the easiest way for caregivers to identify cats that have already been spayed or neutered.
 It is safe and effective and prevents the stress of needlessly transporting and anesthetizing a cat that has already been sterilized and vaccinated.
 See the following position statement from www.alleycat.org.

-TNR pricing is $70.
+TNR pricing is $95.
 This includes anesthesia, exam, surgery, pain medication, ear tip, Rabies and Distemper vaccines.
-Additional fees apply for pregnancy, wound care, parasite treatments, and FeLV/FIV testing.
+It also includes a Capstar treatment if the cat has fleas.
+Additional fees apply for pregnancy, undescended testicles, umbilical hernias, wound care, parasite treatments, and FeLV/FIV testing.

 Responsibility of a Colony Caregiver: